 The following instructions are for Registered Holders only.
-If you are a Non-Registered Holder, please follow your Intermediary's instructions on how to vote your common shares.
+If you are a Non-Registered Holder, please refer to the section entitled "Voting Information - Non-Registered Shareholders" and follow your Intermediary's instructions on how to vote your common shares.

 If you are unable to attend the Meeting or if you do not wish to personally cast your votes, as a Registered Holder, you may still make your votes count by (i) voting over the Internet or by telephone, in accordance with the instructions provided in the enclosed form of proxy, or (ii) authorizing another person who will be at the Meeting to vote on your behalf.
 You may either tell that person how you want to vote or let him or her choose for you.
 This is called voting by proxy.